zmuranaka/hypergeometric-calculator-js/README.md

 ## What is this Project?

-This project is a hypergeometric calculator GUI built with HTML, CSS, and JavaScript.
+This project is a hypergeometric calculator web application built with HTML, CSS, and JavaScript.
 Hypergeometric calculators determine the probability to get a desired number of successes out of a number of draws from a population without replacement.
 For example, if you have a standard deck of playing cards, and you want to determine the probability that you get all four aces out of a hand of five cards, a hypergeometric calculator can solve that.

 ## How do I use the Website?